pallavivenkatesh9741/breast-cancer-prediction-flask-ml/README.md

 Breast Cancer Prediction System using Machine Learning 📌 Project Overview

-The Breast Cancer Prediction System is a machine learning–based web application developed using Flask and a Support Vector Machine (SVM) Classifier.
+The Breast Cancer Prediction System is a machine learning–based web application developed using Flask and a Support Vector Machine (SVM) classifier.
-It predicts the likelihood of breast cancer based on key clinical attributes provided by the user through a web interface.
+It predicts the likelihood of breast cancer (benign or malignant) based on important diagnostic features entered by the user through a web interface.

-This project demonstrates an end-to-end machine learning workflow, from data preprocessing and model training to deployment as a web application.
+This project demonstrates an end-to-end machine learning workflow, including data preprocessing, hyperparameter tuning, model training, and deployment using Flask.

 🎯 Objective

 The objective of this project is to:

-Predict the risk of breast cancer using clinical features
+Predict the risk of breast cancer using medical diagnostic measurements

-Assist in early detection and risk assessment
+Assist in early detection and awareness

-Showcase practical deployment of ML models using Flask
+Demonstrate the deployment of an optimized ML model using Flask

 🧠 Machine Learning Model

-Algorithm: Support Vector Machine (SVM) Classifier
+Algorithm: Support Vector Machine (SVM)

-Reason for Selection:
+Optimization: GridSearchCV with Stratified K-Fold Cross Validation

+Why SVM?

-Effective in high-dimensional spaces
+Effective for high-dimensional data

-Handles binary classification well

-Provides probability estimates for risk assessment
+Performs well on medical classification problems

+Robust decision boundaries

-Model Evaluation Metrics:
+Model Evaluation Techniques:

-Accuracy Score

-Confusion Matrix

-Classification Report
+Stratified K-Fold Cross Validation

-Probability-based prediction for risk level
+Probability-based prediction

+Hyperparameter tuning (C, gamma, kernel)

 📊 Dataset Description

-The dataset is the Breast Cancer dataset from scikit-learn, containing multiple clinical and cellular attributes commonly used for breast cancer diagnosis.
+The dataset is loaded from Scikit-learn’s Breast Cancer Wisconsin dataset.

-Selected Features (used in the app):

-mean radius – Mean of distances from center to points on the perimeter
+Input Features (User Inputs – 5 Features):

+mean radius

-mean texture – Standard deviation of gray-scale values
+mean texture

-mean perimeter – Mean of perimeter measurements
+mean perimeter

-mean area – Mean of area measurements
+mean area

-mean smoothness – Mean of local smoothness of the cell nuclei
+mean smoothness

+(The model internally uses all 30 features; missing features are filled with default values.)

 Target Variable:

-target

 0 → Malignant (High Risk of Breast Cancer)